 The rent will be reviewed annually by your housing association, and set in accordance with Government guidelines.
 Each time we set a new affordable rent we will always review the rent to make sure it does not exceed 80% of market rent.

 A starter tenancy is offered to new tenants.
-After the successful completion of the starter period, which usually lasts for 12 months, the tenant will be offered a five year fixed term tenancy.
+After the successful completion of the starter period, which usually lasts for 12 months, the tenant will be an assured tenancy.
 If, during the starter period, a new tenant breaks any of their obligations, their tenancy will be ended and they will have to give up possession of their home.
 In certain circumstances the starter period may be extended for a further 12 months.